 Waking up with neck pain is often a sign that your pillow & sleep support are not aligned with how your body rests overnight.

 Understanding the cause is the first step.
-Once you know why it’s happening, choosing better support becomes straightforward—and often makes a noticeable difference in how you feel each morning.
+Once you know why it’s happening, choosing support that matches your sleep style can help create a more comfortable & consistent sleep experience — and often makes a noticeable difference in how you feel each morning.

-For a full overview of pillow options designed to support better sleep, you can explore our complete pillow collection.
+For a full overview of pillow options designed to support better sleep, you can explore our complete collection of pillows for neck pain and sleep support solutions.